ThomasAurelius/fm_loopstudios-landing-page-main/README-template.md

 ### Continued development

 Possible tweak section 2 a little bit to make the inbetween sizes look a little more polished.
+Also, the active/hover states on the li's.
+The images from the documents show a shorter line than what I have made and I need to fiddle with it.
+Probably using ::after

 ### Useful resources